danieltjw/aifutures/README.md

 - Intentionally harmful Scenario
     - Lower Risk: Seems unlikely, an AGI will likely have better methods to persuade us than use violence or intimidation
+    - AGI will have no need to enslave us as we are not good at our job compared to it
     - AGI will likely not [see the world as scarce](#long-term-abundance) as we do and may not see us as an adversary
         - Outer space can meet its Energy (Solar), Resources (Asteroids), Space (Space Colony)
         - Intellect and Labor needs can be met more efficiently with AI systems and Robotics